 These achievers look past the present hurt and disappointment to anticipate what I call the Hidden Gifts of Rejection.

-3. The Hidden Gift of Insight.
-Some coaches who get fired move into broadcasting, and the booth gives them a completely different view of their sport, literally.
+- The Hidden Gift of Insight.
+Sometimes rejection can give us insight we never would have gained otherwise.
+I saw this all the time working with coaches.
+Sometimes after a tough year, they would get fired and move into broadcasting.
+The booth gives them a completely different view of their sport, literally.
 This new position gives them the chance to gain new insight on the media and share their coaching insight with a broad audience.
 It keeps them in front of their peers, which can lead to them rejoining the coaching ranks—and they have gained new insight on their sport.
 Rejection offers a path to valuable insight that often can only be gained this way.

 Your Game Changer Takeaway